+Superintendent(s) - Ashley Johnson

-Superintendent(s) - Tracy Repp, Diana Thompson Assistant Superintendent(s) - Jace Ohlson
+Assistant Superintendent(s) - Brayden and Adalynn Johnson

+1. Read GENERAL RULES.

-2. Check-in will begin at 8:30 a.m., Saturday, July 30 in the Great Plains area (formerly known as Heritage Hall) at the Tony's Event
+2. Check-in will begin at 8:30 a.m., Saturday, July 30 in the Great Plains area (formerly known as Heritage Hall) at the Tony's Event Center.
+Agility and Rally will start at 9:00 a.m. with Showmanship and Obedience following.

-- Center.
-Agility and Rally will start at 9:00 a.m. with Showmanship and Obedience following. - 3.
-Pre-entries are due ONLINE by established deadline. - 4.
+- 3. Pre-entries are due ONLINE by established deadline. - 4.
 Proof of up-to-date Rabies, Bordetella, Distemper, Hepatitis, Parvovirus, and Parainfluenza vaccination certificates if you were not in K-9 Capers training, must be presented at time of check-in.
 Teams without the immunization record will not be allowed to show.
 Dogs must be at least 6 months of age at time of show in order to have received all of the required immunizations. - 5.
 No dog in season will be allowed to show. - 6.
 Any abuse of dogs on grounds, or in the ring, will result in disqualification. - 7.
 Any dog fouling in the ring will automatically receive a white ribbon. - 8.
 Baiting dogs is not allowed. - 9.
 No mobile phones and/or other electronic devices are allowed in the ring. - 10.
 Advancement is determined as follows: After receiving two qualifying scores (blue or purple) from two different judges, an Obedience, Agility, or Rally level team must advance to the next level at the start of the next 4-H year. - 11.
 Dogs must be at least 12 months of age before competing in Agility classes. - 12.
 State Fair requires 4-H members to be 9 years old current year, signed vaccination certificate, and qualify by receiving a purple or blue.
 There is no Pre-Novice show at the State Fair only Novice and up. - 13.
 All rules and scoring will be used from the Kansas Guidelines of 4-H Dog Show Rule Book (4H1120, January 2021). - 14.
-Rosettes and ribbons will be handed out at the end of each class.
-Trophies will be awarded to Champion and Reserve Champion of each class at the 4-H awards ceremony.

-15. Must be enrolled in the dog project to exhibit.
+Rosettes and ribbons will be handed out at the end of each class. - 15.
+Must be enrolled in the dog project to exhibit.